Existence of solutions to gas expansion problem through a sharp corner for 2-D Euler equations with general equation of state: Introduction

 \section{Introduction}

-Mathematical theory of compressible flows in two-dimensions developed rapidly in the recent years.
+The mathematical theory of compressible flows in two dimensions developed rapidly in recent years.
 Supersonic flow around a sharp corner is one of the most important and well-studied elementary flows in the study of compressible flows.
-Courant and Friedrichs \cite{courant0} noted that the supersonic flow around a bend or sharp corner is effected by simple waves (compression or expansion wave).
+Courant and Friedrichs \cite{courant0} noted that the supersonic flow around a bend or sharp corner is affected by simple waves (compression or expansion wave).
 Consider an infinitely long wedge $OB$ with a horizontal wall $AO$ which is straight up to a sharp corner $O$.
 Initially, a supersonic flow arrives with a constant velocity $(u_0,0)$ and density $\rho_0$ along the ground wall and then suddenly expands to vacuum in the other region of the corner; see Figure \ref{fig: 1}.
-The turn of the gas from the peak $O$ is effected by a centered simple wave which starts interacting with a planar rarefaction wave.
-Therefore, the problem of gas expansion can be essentially considered as interaction of a centered rarefaction wave with planar rarefaction wave.
+The turn of the gas from the peak $O$ is affected by a centered simple wave which starts interacting with a planar rarefaction wave.
+Therefore, the problem of gas expansion can be essentially considered as the interaction of a centered rarefaction wave with a planar rarefaction wave.
 The gas expansion problem through a sharp corner has been well-studied recently by a group of mathematicians.
-Sheng and You \cite{sheng2018interaction} studied this problem for isentropic Euler equations with polytropic gas and proved the existence of global solution in the entire interaction region.
-Chen et al. \cite{chen2020expansion} extended their ideas to magnetogasdynamics system with polytropic gas and established an existence result for global solution.
-Recently, Lai and Sheng \cite{lai2021two} also studied the polytropic gas expansion problem for 2-D Euler equations by turning the gas around a sharp corner into vacuum for different cases of the wall angles and obtained some beautiful results.
-An obvious question that may arise in a reader's mind after the success of these works is that can one generalize these results to any arbitrary equation of state?
-Inspiring from this idea, in this work we are trying to generalize these results for any general convex equation of state.
-For simplicity we assume that the inclination angle of the wall $OB$ satisfies $\theta\in(-\pi/2, 0)<\alpha_v$, where $\alpha_v$ denotes the $C_+$ characteristic angle when the flow arrives at the vacuum state.
+Sheng and You \cite{sheng2018interaction} studied this problem for isentropic Euler equations with polytropic gas and proved the existence of a global solution in the entire interaction region.
+Chen et al. \cite{chen2020expansion} extended their ideas to magnetogasdynamics system with polytropic gas and established an existence result for a global solution.
+Recently, Lai and Sheng \cite{lai2021two} also studied the polytropic gas expansion problem for 2-D Euler equations by turning the gas around a sharp corner into a vacuum for different cases of the wall angles and obtained some beautiful results.
+An obvious question that may arise in a reader's mind after the success of these works is that can one generalize these results to any arbitrary equation of state.
+Inspiring by this idea, in this work we are trying to generalize these results for any general convex equation of state.
+For simplicity we assume that the inclination angle $\theta$ of the wall $OB$ satisfies $\theta\in(-\pi/2, 0)<\alpha_v$, where $\alpha_v$ denotes the $C_+$ characteristic angle when the flow arrives at the vacuum state.

 Let us consider the two-dimensional isentropic Euler equations of gas dynamics \cite{li2011semi}